A Story Most Business Owners Don’t Realize They’re Living

 Why should I choose Mike over anyone else?

-And when a business doesn’t stand out, the customer decision becomes easy:
+When a business doesn’t stand out, the customer decision becomes easy: Keep looking.

 The Fourth Leak: Missing Trust